 In the wake of Citizens United and related rulings and statutes, a bewildering number of solutions have been proposed to reform some aspect of political process, including amendments.
-What makes this one so special?
+What makes one worth your support?
 How can you be sure?
-Test it - and the alternatives - yourself.

 First: Is it a reform measure at all?